DjangoGirls/organizer-manual/step_by_step/README.md

 # Step by step

-Before we go into details, let's have a look on a bigger picture of organizing Django Girls event.
+Before we go into details, let's have a look on the bigger picture of organizing a Django Girls event.

-You should organizing start at least 3 months before the event will take place.
-It gives you a safe amount of time to make sure everything runs smoothely.
+You should start organizing at least 3 months before the event will take place.
+It gives you a safe amount of time to make sure everything runs smoothly.
 Of course, the actual amount of work could be fitted into 40-50 hours of work total, so if you spread it into 3 months period, you can totally do it in your free time.

-Let's how it looks on the timeline:
+Let's see how it looks on the timeline:

 ### 3 months before